 What is in the 5 Euro tour?
-If you arrive on a cruise ship the bus will almost certainly drop you off at the town hall, and you must go inside.
-It is a very ornate building, very proud, and amazingly almost untouched by war.
-The tour locations, as seen on our film, are well worth the 5 Euro, plus you get a presentation by a very informative guide which they ask not to be recorded.
+The Cruise ship shuttle bus will almost certainly drop you off at the town hall, and you must go inside.
+A very ornate building, very proud, and amazingly almost untouched by war.
+The tour locations, as seen in our film, are well worth the 5 Euro, plus you get a presentation by a very informative guide which they ask not to be recorded.
 You can take pictures but no flash.
+Hamburg Port Google Map

 Many of the smaller ships will do Christmas Market cruises and once again Hamburg and the Town Hall features hugely in the itinerary.
 Cruise and Maritime (click the picture for possible deals) will undoubtedly go here.
 The very spectacular market is held in the square outside the town hall, making the two a great visit, without the other site of Hamburg. – See Jean Heard’s tour of Hamburg City for Doris Visits.